amuzetnoM/research/head_1/frameworks/self_awareness/README.md

 2. Johnson, A. & Williams, B. (2023).
 "Introspective Capabilities for Distributed AI Environments." *Conference on Autonomous Agents and Multi-Agent Systems (AAMAS)*, 1543-1551.

 ## Acknowledgements

 - The psutil team for their comprehensive system monitoring library
+- The Flask team for their web framework
+- The Requests team for their HTTP library
-- The websockets team for their robust WebSocket implementation
+- The SSE client team for their SSE client implementation
-- Contributors to the asyncio library for enabling efficient asynchronous operations